Q: What is MailChimp?

 A: To add a previously created Kindful group to the sync, you will need to add a contact to that group to trigger the sync.
 After doing so, a green “Refresh from MailChimp” button will appear next to the group on the Groups page.
 It might be necessary to refresh the page in order for the button to appear.

-Q: Can I limit which MailChimp segments are synced to Kindful?
+Q: Can I limit which MailChimp tags are synced to Kindful?

-A: It depends which MailChimp list the segment is in: All of your MailChimp segments for each list that you map to Kindful will automatically sync to Kindful when the integration is created.
-Segments inside of MailChimp lists that aren't mapped to Kindful will not be synced to Kindful.
+A: It depends which MailChimp list the tags is in: All of your MailChimp tags for each list that you map to Kindful will automatically sync to Kindful when the integration is created.
+Tags inside of MailChimp lists that aren't mapped to Kindful will not be synced to Kindful.

 Q: Can I limit which Kindful groups are synced to MailChimp?